-When we work together, I’m not just your personal photographer but also your coach – IF you like.
-I’ll share with you my tips for being a impactful speaker and also my tips on how to be photographed as a speaker.
+When we work together, I’m not just your personal photographer but also your coach – if you like.
+As a professional speaker, I’ll not only give you my tips on giving a great talk but I’ll also share my tips on how to be photographed as a speaker.

 Random Facts About Me

-I used my formal journalism background to jump knee-deep into podcasting.
-My fun show about life’s random tips for resourceful living is House of Lee NYC, and my news show is Upper West Side Corner Talk.
-P.S., I am the co-founder of the Asian American Podcasters Association; Podthon.com, a virtual conference highlighting speakers of color; and the NYC Podcasters Network – join us!
+Who knew my journalism background would enable me to jump knee-deep into podcasting?!
+My fun show offering fun, random tips for life is House of Lee NYC, and my hyper-local news show I do while walking my dog is Upper West Side Corner Talk.
+P.S., I am the co-founder of the Asian American Podcasters Association; Podthon.com; and NYC Podcasters—join us!

 I love am obsessed with the cutest Japanese character ever, Gudetama.
 It means “lazy egg.”
 He’s so lazy, he rolls around in his bacon blanket and sleeps all day.

-I’ve been on the executive boards for my kid’s local non-profit sports league and the PTA; I’ve climbed Mt.
+I’ve been on the executive boards for my kid’s local non-profit sports league and PTA; I’ve climbed Mt.
 Fuji – the way down is the worst (for the knees, btw); and I’ve ridden my motorcycle to Alaska and back.
-Most recently, I got a dog, and I am smitten.
-So that’s been fun.
+A few years ago, I got a rescue dog, and I am smitten.

 What about you?
 I’d love to connect, so please do reach out.